The alternative to steroid injections and surgery

 have had any steroid injections in the previous 12 weeks

 These will be discussed with you by your healthcare professional when the treatment is offered.
-Your podiatrist will discuss the benefits and risks of the procedure with you in more detail – please let them know if you have any questions or would like any further information.
+SO Podiatry will discuss the benefits and risks of the procedure with you in more detail – please let us know if you have any questions or would like any further information.

 How can I prepare for ESWT?

 You will need to ensure that you are available for the full course of your treatment.
 You should refrain from taking non steroidal anti-inflammatory medication (for example ibuprofen, aspirin) for two weeks before your first procedure and throughout your treatment.
 You can eat and drink normally before your treatment.
 Please wear comfortable clothes as you will be lying on your front for the treatment.

 You will be asked to lie on your front with your legs supported by a pillow.
 The podiatrist carrying out the treatment will put some ultrasound gel on the injured area and then place the hand piece of the device over the surface of the skin and the gel.
 The ESWT is delivered using this hand piece – it delivers compressed air impulses through the ultrasound gel.
 Each treatment will take approximately 15 minutes.

 Most patients do experience some pain or discomfort during the procedure.
 You will be asked how much pain you are experiencing during the treatment and we will attempt to adjust the treatment to help manage this.
 The pain will stop at the end of your procedure.